dbquayle/Test-240717/doc/ARCH.md

 complicated ones require more thought and are more bug-prone.
 Failure with an ACL component is a high-risk proposition.

+### Endpoints

+The API service basically acts as a stub service to teh database.
+We don't want much logic in the service, since it basically is responsible for writing (initial) data for the run into the database and retrieving it.
+The orchestration daemon should contain more business logic.

+For POST and PUT methods, we want the body to only speak application/json with a simple schema where possible.
+JSONSchema should be used to define these schemata.

+#### /banks (GET, POST, PUT, DELETE)
+This endpoint is responsible for CRUD with the banks.
+For example the GET method would call the summary.get_banks() procedure and return that output in JSON format.

+#### /accounts (GET, POST, PUT, DELETE)
+This endpoint maps to the summary.accounts table.

+#### /

 ## Database, Orchestration, and Scheduler

 This is in the second layer, and the second layer is the heart of the